PyChina/weekly/content/Issue/issue-367.md

 - [这是 PyCon 2019](https://pycoders.com/link/1588/web)
     + TWITTER.COM

 PyCon 2019 in Cleveland was an amazing experience!
 A big Thank You to all of the organizers and volunteers who made it happen!
-At the link above you’ll find a list of tweets from the conference to give you a sense of what it was like there.
+At the link above you'll find a list of tweets from the conference to give you a sense of what it was like there.
 Also check out the talk recordings on YouTube.

 (`是也乎:`